-- 1. follow safe working procedures personally; - 2. be familiar with the general and particular safety rules that apply to their area of work; - 3. ensure that the classroom and other areas are tidy and walkways and exit routes are kept clear; - 4. undertake a visual inspection of equipment prior to use and ensure that portable electrical equipment is tested on an annual basis; - 5. report defects to their line manager; - 6. ensure all accidents, incidents and near misses within the area of responsibility are recorded in line with the school policy.
+- 1. follow safe working procedures personally; - 2. be familiar with the general and particular safety rules that apply to their area of work; - 3. ensure that the classroom and other areas are tidy and walkways and exit routes are kept clear; - 4. undertake a visual inspection of equipment prior to use and ensure that portable electrical equipment is tested on an annual basis; - 5. report defects to their line manager; - 6. ensure all accidents, , incidents, near misses and violent incidents within the area of responsibility are recorded in line with the school policy.